 Technology is changing the way people with visual impairments live and work.
-Students with visual impairments can complete homework, do research, take tests, and read books along with their sighted classmates, thanks to advances in technology.
-Adults with visual impairments can continue to work and pursue a tremendous range of careers because of the use of computers and other devices.
+Resident students with visual impairments can complete homework, do research, take tests, and read books along with their sighted classmates, thanks to advances in technology.
+Other residents can learn and/or keep up with new technology as well.

 The Mary Bryant Home assists not only its residents by providing the latest in technology to help them live more independently, but we offer a variety of services for those in the greater Springfield, Illinois community.

 Need a place to host a business meeting or retreat?
 We have an ideal location as it has the latest technology to support multi-media presentations, food and beverage service upon request from the wonderful culinary team at the Mary Bryant Home, restrooms adjacent to the meeting space, and ADA compliant facilities.
 Whether you need a space for a half day or full day meeting, we can accommodate your every need.
 To inquire about reserving this, please contact us HERE.

 The Illinois Assistive Technology Program (IATP) is the non-profit organization designated as the Statewide AT Program funded under the Assistive Technology Act of 1998, as amended.
 IATP’s lead agency is the Illinois Department of Human Services, Division of Rehabilitation Services.

 IATP’s mission is to increase access to and the acquisition of Assistive Technology (AT) devices and services for individuals of all ages with disabilities.
 IATP provides AT information and services in the areas of education, employment, community living, and IT/telecommunications.
 Their goal is to improve the quality of life of all Illinoisans with disabilities and enable them through greater access to assistive technology devices to fully participate in all aspects of life.
 They believe disability is a natural part of the human experience and in no way diminishes a person’s right to: